aznshrllh/nexMedis_FE/README.md

 4. It's perfect for frontend demos without needing a backend

 This makes it ideal for demonstrating frontend functionality without setting up a real backend server.

-## Authentication Testing

-For testing purposes, you can use:

-- Email: eve.holt@reqres.in
-- Password: cityslicka

 ---